BearPerson1/Lemonshark/README.md

 ## License
 This software is licensed as [Apache 2.0](LICENSE).

+## Some notes:
+1. Main calculations of latencies are done via the committed and created messages in consensus/core and primary/proposer respectively.

 ## Dones
 1. Each primary is now allocated an ID and is aware of this.